Brick Calculator — South Africa

 Why Brick Prices Vary Across SA Provinces

 Brick prices in South Africa vary significantly by province, primarily because of transport costs from manufacturing centres.
 The Gauteng region has the highest concentration of brick manufacturers and generally the most competitive pricing.
 KwaZulu-Natal and the Western Cape tend to be 10–20% more expensive due to transport.
-Eastern Cape and Northern Cape have limited local production, pushing prices higher.
 Always get quotes from at least two local suppliers and confirm whether the price is ex-works (you collect) or delivered to site.